 Caulking Laminate Countertop

 Once the countertop is securely fastened to the cabinet(s), the countertop needs to be sealed wherever it touches the wall.
-Use a good grade caulk that will stay flexible and make a water tight joint.
-Colored caulk is also available that matches most laminate manufactures colors.
+Use a good grade caulk that will stay flexible and make a water-tight joint.
+Colored caulk is also available that matches most laminate manufacturers’ colors.

-Apply caulk according to manufactures recommendations.
+Apply caulk according to manufacturers’ recommendations.
 A small smooth bead looks and seals best (Fig. 1).
 A thick large bead of caulk is not necessarily better.